jimmckeeth/Delphi-on-Linux-Setup/README.md

   * Alma Linux 9.6 (Safe Margay)
   * Oracle Linux Server 9.5

-I wasn't able to log into my Red Hat account to get the latest RHEL, but it is also Fedora based so it _should be fine_.
+I wasn't able to log into my Red Hat account to get the latest RHEL, but it is also Fedora based so it *should be fine*.

 See the [Official Platform Support list](https://docwiki.embarcadero.com/PlatformStatus/en/Main_Page).

 It detects the distro and version and works with `apt`, `yum`, and `dnf` package managers as necessary.
 You can [view the full source](https://github.com/jimmckeeth/Delphi-on-Linux-Setup/blob/main/scripts/SetupLinux4Delphi.sh), which is recommended before running it on your hardware.

-## Installation changes:
+## Installation changes

 The old version of the script installed it based on the compiler version number, now it is based on the product version number.
 The reason for the name change is to support installation of multiple versions of PAServer.
-Technically both _12.0_ and _12.3_ are still **23.0**, so to allow installing both versions they need a unique name.
-I thought that was easier than using the _build number_.
+Technically both *12.0* and *12.3* are still **23.0**, so to allow installing both versions they need a unique name.
+I thought that was easier than using the *build number*.

 It defaults to a **blank password**.
-You should _probably_ change that.q
+You should *probably* change that.q

 The instalation locations are as follows: